akshitkh/elastic-beanstalk-ebextensions-validator/README.md

 -- aws:elb:policies:policy_name has not been implemented yet.

+-- aws:elasticbeanstalk:environment:process:default -> HealthCheckInterval has 2 sets of thresholds for ALB and NLB.
+Only the wider set has been implemented yet.

 -- Options like "InstanceType" might be considered valid if they are entered as any string.
 Will update this later to allow only valid values.

 -- Files under the "config" directory can be modified to add/delete/update option settings.